IsaacYocum/coding-problems/README.md

-# eulerProblems
+# Project Euler Problems
-My solutions to some of the Euler project problems.
+My solutions to some of the [Project Euler](https://projecteuler.net/about) problems.